Menu

 Depending on how one was brought up and what one places value in, treatment of our elder generation can vary.
 In any discussion of human behavior, especially from a humanistic lens, one must remember: Not everyone lives the same experience.

-Theopia Jackson, Ph.D., co-chair for the Department of Humanistic & Clinical Psychology, chair of the Clinical Psychology program, and the president for the Association of Black Psychologists, Inc., explains that as a humanistic psychologist, it’s important to look at what it means to be human in context—in a socio-political-economic context.
+Theopia Jackson, Ph.D., co-chair for the Department of Humanistic Psychology, chair of the Clinical Psychology program, and the president for the Association of Black Psychologists, Inc., explains that as a humanistic psychologist, it’s important to look at what it means to be human in context—in a socio-political-economic context.

 “It’s important to acknowledge that there is not one way to be in regards to how we treat older generations,” she says.
 “In our Western thinking, we are trained to think either/or, right or wrong.
 But what humanistic principles are saying, we must do both/and because one person’s lived experiences and their values and practices are just as important.
 Certain socio-economic factors contribute to how we treat our elders and cultural traditions that directly affect how we treat our older generations.”